 Links lead to the project rubric and description.
 They should all be submitted through Blackboard in their appropriate sections.

-- The midterm will be on March 24th, the final exam will be sometime between May 11th and 15th.
+- The midterm will be on April 9th, the final exam will be on May 12th at 10:00 am online via Blackboard.

 - All topics in the course schedule will be covered.